 TLC worked with the Mexican Academy of Sciences in Mexico and the British Council Mexico.
-We reviewed the La Ciencia en tu Escuela (Science in your School) distance learning website in order to develop a training package on the STEM pedagogies of higher-order thinking skills, quality questioning, collaboration, problem solving, creative and critical thinking, metacognition and formative assessment.
+We reviewed the La Ciencia en tu Escuela (Science in your School) distance learning website to develop a training package on the STEM pedagogies of higher-order thinking skills, quality questioning, collaboration, problem solving, creative and critical thinking, metacognition and formative assessment.
 The highly successful training was delivered to large groups of teachers, both primary and secondary, and a group of tutors from La Ciencia en tu Escuela and teacher trainers and educators from Mexican universities.
 TLC reviewed the processes used and made recommendations for the future development of La Ciencia en tu Escuela and how best to integrate STEM pedagogies into classroom teaching in Mexico.

 TLC worked with the British Council in Mexico City to develop prototypes for Maths apps for Grades 5 and 6 learners, in English.
 TLC’s role in the process was to ensure STEM pedagogies were explicit to teachers as they used the apps.
 Again, the STEM pedagogies included were higher-order thinking skills, quality questioning, collaboration, problem solving, creative and critical thinking, metacognition and formative assessment.
 The prototypes of the apps were then trialled with groups of teachers and learners to assess their functionality and usefulness in delivering mathematics to Grade 5 and 6 learners.
 TLC also wrote a step-by-step guide for teachers as to how to plan for and use an app in lessons.
 We also wrote a report on the processes used in development of the apps and recommendations for the future.
 The British Council presented the prototypes and their final report to a wide-ranging group of educational experts from the government, stakeholders and partners in Mexico.
 The report and prototypes were very warmly received.